syncfusion-content/xamarin-docs/Xamarin/Chips/Getting-Started.md

 ## Set layout for the control

 The chips control creates chip for each object and arranges chips in a StackLayout with horizontal orientation.
-Any layout can be used to arrange the chips in the chips control.Any layout can be used to arrange the chips in the chips control using `ChipLayout` property.In the following example, the `FlexLayout` has been used.
+Any layout can be used to arrange the chips in the chips control.In the following example, the `FlexLayout` has been used.

 {% tabs %}